 c.
 Players, coaches, spectators and referees are not permitted to use any form of alcohol or tobacco in the vicinity of any match field.

 a.
 Players who are sent off (red card) during a match may not play in their next match.
 Coaches may be given cautions or sent off.
 Players who are sent off may sit with their team during the team’s next match in the tournament but may not be in uniform.
-Coaches who are sent off cannot participate as a coach or a spectator in their team's next match.
-The Tournament Committee will hold the player or coach pass until the suspension is served in the tournament.
+Coaches who are sent off cannot participate as a coach or a spectator in the next game of the tournament with team whom they were coaching when receiving the red.
+They can still coach other teams they have in the tournament.
+The Tournament Committee will hold the player or coach pass if possible, until the suspension is served in the tournament.
+If the physical card is not present, our referee coordinators will be in place at the next game to enforce the suspension.
 If a player or coach is sent off during the final match of the tournament, that player or coach's card will be held by the tournament committee and mailed to the league office which has registered the player or coach.
 A third preliminary match shall be considered the final match if the team does not advance to the championship.

 b.
 The tournament may take additional action against teams, players, coaches and spectators for serious acts of misconduct, including suspension from the remainder of the tournament.

 a.
 For all USSF teams, all reports of any disciplinary action will be sent to the team State Association or National Association that registered the team.